josiest/ion/README.rst

 :code:`ion` is a small-scoped library meant to make working with SDL easier.
 It serves two primary functions

-1. it result-style resource handlers for various SDL and OpenGL components
+1. it provides result-style resource handlers for various SDL and OpenGL components
 2. it provides a higher level event-handling interface than pure SDL

 :code:`ion` is still in the very early stages of development.
 Since this is